 In 1983, he worked with the legendary Hall of Fame broadcaster Bob Prince on Pirate cable telecasts and was also retained the following year when the cable rights were secured by Home Sports Entertainment.
 Blass officially joined the Pittsburgh Pirates radio broadcast crew in 1986.

-A native of Canaan, CT, Steve and his wife Karen live in Upper St. Clair.
-They have two sons, David and Christopher, and five grandchildren.
+A native of Canaan, CT, Steve and his wife Karen live in Pittsburgh.
+They have two sons, David and Christopher, five grandchildren and one great grandchild.
 In 2002, Steve became the 13th recipient of the "Pride of the Pirates" award, a yearly honor (since 1990) which recognizes a member of the Pirates family who has demonstrated the qualities of sportsmanship, dedication and outstanding character during a lifetime of service.

 Wehner is a graduate of Pittsburgh's Carrick High School and attended the University of Indiana, where he played baseball for three years.
-He resides in Cranberry Township, PA, with his wife Brandie and has five children; sons Tyler (23) and Brandon (21) and daughters Hailey (16), Brooke (14)?and Hannah (12).
+He resides in Cranberry Township, PA, with his wife Brandie and has five children; sons Tyler (25) and Brandon (23) and daughters Hailey (18), Brooke (16) and Hannah (14).